How to Press Your Shirts WITHOUT an Iron

 Thank you, internet.
 Real helpful.
-But upon some more efficient Googling, I was able to find some decent suggestions.
+But upon some more efficient Googling, I was able to find a few decent suggestions.

 Most non-iron shirt pressing solutions you find on the internet include using a dryer.
 If you’ve got a wrinkled shirt and you throw it in the dryer for a couple of minutes, it’s going to get out some of the wrinkles.
 You’ve probably figured this out on your own already.
-If you happen to have a shirt that is wrinkled and smells like cigarette smoke, you can just throw a dryer sheet in there along with the shirt, and that will also help the ash tray odor.
+If you happen to have a shirt that is wrinkled and smells like cigarette smoke, you can just throw a dryer sheet in there along with the shirt, to help the ashtray odor.
 I will say, though, you feel a little bit like a derelict wearing a shirt that you “cleaned” using a dryer sheet.

-One site I found suggested throwing a wet sock in the drier with your wrinkled shirt to help produce steam and facilitate the un-wrinkling process.
+One site I found suggested throwing a wet sock in the dryer with your wrinkled shirt to help produce steam and facilitate the un-wrinkling process.
 I’m going to just go ahead and guess this helps.
-I did not actually try this one out because I live in a zero-frills (maybe negative 3 frills) New York apartment with no washing machine or dryer or other in the building (installing them and maintaining them would involve employing a New York electrical contractor for like two minutes, but like I said this place is really no frills).
+I did not actually try this one out because I live in a zero frills (maybe negative-3 frills) New York apartment with no washing machine or dryer in the building (installing them and maintaining them would involve employing a New York electrical contractor for like two minutes, but as I said this place is really no frills).
 I wasn’t willing to go to the laundromat down the street carrying only one shirt and a single wet sock.

 Non-dryer shirt pressing solutions consisted mainly of using steam from your shower.
 Following the advice of another website, I took one very wrinkled shirt and hung it on my shower curtain rod.

 I then turned the shower all the way to hot, shut the door and let the steam go for 15 minutes.
 When I came back, I was genuinely surprised at how many wrinkles had come out.